“The glory of each generation is to make its own precedents.”

 Rachel has extensive on-the-record experience and has led media training for corporate executives, political candidates and elected officials.
 Originally from Boston, she’s an unapologetic New England Patriots fan, a graduate of the University of Pennsylvania, and a proud former mathlete.
 In her free time you can find her teaching yoga in Washington, D.C. and watching reruns of Law & Order, SVU.

-Digital Organizing Director
+Senior Director of Digital Organizing

 Greta has been a progressive organizer for over 10 years, tackling her first turf at 15 years old for then-Senator Barack Obama in her home state of Colorado.
 Since then, she has worked on six campaigns as both a field and online organizer.